Mosiwi/mosiwi_wiki/docs/source/outsourcing/O1M0001_fan_module/O1M0001_fan_module.md

 # O1M0001_fan_module

 ## Overview
 ![Img](../../_static/outsourcing/O1M0001_fan_module/1img.png)
+The electric fan is a device that electrically drives the motor to generate air flow.
+After the internal motor is energized, it drives the blade to rotate and converts the electric energy into wind energy.

 ## Specification
 1. Operating Voltage: 3 to 5V
-2. Operating Current: Max 45mA
+2. Operating Current: less than 100mA
 3. Rotate speed: Max 8300
 9. Dimensions: 35\*27.1mm